-After you create a project and upload files for translation, it’s time to decide who will translate and proofread your content.
-This article will cover all the approaches you can try out.
-Combine them and choose the ones that work best for you.
+Once you created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
+This article covers all the possible approaches you can mix and match to meet your personal needs and preferences.

 Invite as many translators and proofreaders to your project as needed.
-You can also give manager access to a lead translator or project manager so that they could manage the translation process for you (add translators, meet deadlines, and maintain quality).
+You can also give the manager access to a lead translator or project manager to manage the translation process for you (invite translators, meet deadlines, and maintain quality).

 Some of the transition agencies are integrated with Crowdin via API.
-These agencies have sign next to their names in the marketplace.
-When you decide to work with them, Crowdin forwards your untranslated data directly to the agency and after the translation is completed, it is uploaded back to the project.
+These agencies are marked with icon next to their names in the marketplace.
+When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and after the translation is completed, it is uploaded back to the project.

 Professional translation is a paid service, where the approximate cost for your project is calculated or negotiated in the process of purchasing.

-Connect these engines to run pre-translate feature and get translations done by a machine.
-A human translator can also review those translations and do post-editing.
-Otherwise, you can connect an MT of your choice and machine translations will be shown in the Editor as suggestions to assist your translators.
+Configure these engines to use manual or automated pre-translation via MT.
+A human translator can also review those translations and do post-editing if needed.
+Otherwise, you can configure an MT of your choice so the machine translations will be shown in the Editor as suggestions to assist your translators.

 If you have a popular product and an active community around it that would like to help you with translations, feel free to start crowdsourcing.
 It’s a good practice to cooperate with users on a volunteer basis and reward their efforts, providing them with some goods/discounts or in any other way that works for both parties.

 When working with the community translators, a good workflow looks the following way: community translators translate the project, and when the translations are finished, you can order professional proofreading from a translation agency to ensure high translation quality.